What laws apply to the collection and use of individuals’ personal information?

 Both public and private databases, including human resources related databases are covered under the Personal Data Protection Law.
 These databases are generally required to be registered with the data protection authorities.

 In late 2018, the Argentine President submitted an updated personal data protection bill to Congress.
 This bill could replace Argentina’s existing Personal Data Protection Law and better align the country’s laws with more recent data protection laws in other countries.
-As of September 2020, this bill has not made any progress through the legislative system.

 The current authority responsible for enforcement of data privacy law and regulations in Argentina is the: